-The proposed ordinance to amend the City's LDRs is an essential part of an effort to encourage the redevelopment of vacant City-owned properties in the Bahama Village community.
-The proposal is designed to encourage mixed-use development as well as high density mixed income housing including affordable workforce housing.
+The proposed ordinance to amend the City's LDRs is an essential part of an effort to promote the Bahama Village community, encourage the redevelopment of vacant City-owned properties, and encourage local business and workforce housing in the Bahama Village community.
+The City acquired the former Navy properties to the southwest of Fort Street and northwest of Angela Street in 2002.
+The proposed zoning district is designed to expand the Bahama Village neighborhood and encourage mixed-use development including neighborhood retail, educational and historical nodes, recreation facilities, and high density mixed income housing including affordable workforce housing.
 The Land Development Regulations of the City of Key West define workforce housing as deed restricted housing required to be 30% of the aggregate total of all market rate units proposed on any one site.
-Affordable work force housing shall include low income, median income, moderate income and middle-income housing, per Section 86-9.
-The Planning Board is hearing this LDR amendment and an amendment to the Comprehensive Plan in order to create a new zoning district, to be named the "Historic Neighborhood Commercial District Bahama Village Truman Waterfront - 4" (HNC-4), which will allow for high-density mixed-income and affordable workforce housing at forty (40) dwelling units per acre and neighborhood oriented non-residential uses.
+Affordable work force housing shall include low income, median income, moderate income and middle-income housing, per Section 86-9 and Division VIII.

+The City Commission is hearing this LDR amendment and an amendment to the Comprehensive Plan in order to create a new zoning district, to be named the "Historic Neighborhood Commercial District Bahama Village Truman Waterfront - 4" (HNC-4), which will allow for high-density mixed-income and affordable workforce housing at forty (40) dwelling units per acre and neighborhood oriented non-residential uses.

 The Bahama Village Redevelopment Advisory Committee (BVRAC) approved the Bahama Village Visioning and Capital Projects Workplan on August 10, 2017, it was adopted by the Bahama Village Community Redevelopment Agency (CRA) on January 17, 2018.
 The workplan lists seven (7) recommended capital projects.
 Capital project four (4) recommends an affordable housing and mixed-use development on a 3.2-acre portion of the 5.57-acre parcel at 918 Fort Street.
-The recommended project is a critical prioritization for the Committee, the Agency, and the City.
+The recommended project is a critical priority for the Committee, the Agency, and the City.

 The proposed ordinance to amend the City's LDRs was previously passed by the Planning Board and has been transmitted to the Department of Economic Opportunity (DEO) by the Key West City Commission after the first reading of the proposed ordinance.
 The DEO responded with comments regarding how the City will ensure the new zoning district will encourage the development of affordable housing.
-In response, the City has added a caveat to the Intent section of the proposed ordinance to amend the City's Land Development Regulations for HNC-4 stating the following: "The HNC-4 district shall accommodate mixed use development to include high density mixed-income and affordable workforce housing at 40 dwelling units per acre.
-At least 30% of any new multi-family development shall be deed-restricted affordable workforce housing pursuant to Section 122-1467 requirements for affordable workforce housing, however, linkage exceptions shall not be permitted for mixed-use or multi-family developments within this district."
+In response, the City added new language to the Intent section of the proposed ordinance to amend the City's Land Development Regulations for HNC-4.
+The revised language was presented to the Planning Board on September 17th, 2020.
+The Planning Board voted in the affirmative to approve the update and recommended approval to the City Commission.